Eridan-Games-Studio/eridan-wiki/docs/games/rika-rpg.md

-# Rika: Aliens as Allies
+# Rika: We are all aliens here
 A **deeply relational space‑opera RPG** inspired by psychotherapeutic principles.

 By inhabiting radically different alien minds, you'll explore the world—and discover your own character—through their *distinct ways of sensing, thinking, and relating*.